 What is the difference between QuietComfort 35 wireless headphones and QuietComfort 35 wireless headphones II?

 QuietComfort 35 headphones II offer the same unmatched combination of acclaimed noise reduction technology, wireless freedom, audio performance, dual-microphone system and 20-hour battery life as QuietComfort 35 headphones.
 However, QuietComfort 35 wireless headphones II also have a new Action button on the left earcup.
-In countries and languages where voice assistants, like Amazon Alexa or the Google Assistant, are available, the Action button gives you instant access to voice controlled tasks.
-In countries where voice assistants are not available, it lets you quickly toggle through three different ANR settings for optimal performance wherever you go.
+In countries and languages where voice assistants, like Amazon Alexa or Google Assistant*, are available, the Action button gives you instant access to voice controlled tasks.
+In countries where voice assistants are not available, it lets you quickly toggle through two different ANR settings for optimal performance wherever you go.

 Yes.
-QuietComfort 35 headphones II are optimized for both Amazon Alexa and the Google Assistant, so you can choose which is right for you.
+QuietComfort 35 headphones II are optimized for both Amazon Alexa and Google Assistant*, so you can choose which is right for you.
 If you purchased QuietComfort 35 headphones II prior to July 2018, the Alexa functionality is available through a simple over-the-air update on the Bose Connect app.

 What is TriPort acoustic headphone structure?

 Proprietary TriPort acoustic headphone structure utilizes external ports to vent the earcups and effectively enlarge the acoustic volume, without increasing the size of the earcup.
 The result is better audio and active noise reduction from a smaller, lighter, more comfortable headphone.
 TriPort acoustic headphone structure is used in all our consumer headphones and headsets.

 How is the total noise cancellation in QuietComfort 35 wireless headphones II achieved?